Verify Backlinks · FAQ

 How long does a backlink audit take?

-It depends on file size and system load.
-Once complete, your PDF, Excel and disavow suggestion are generated and ready to download.
+Processing time depends on file size, live URL response times and system load.
+Once complete, your PDF, Excel and disavow.txt suggestion are ready to download.

 What happens if a backlink is offline or returns an error?

-Errors are captured in the report so you can review them alongside the other columns and recommendations.
+Errors are captured in the report so you can review them beside the other backlink fields and recommendation labels.

 What does the Error message field mean?

-Error message is shown when the backlink cannot be verified.
-Examples include Backlink not found, Connection failed, and HTTP errors.
-Error message is shown per link in Results and appears in the PDF tables so failures are visible immediately.
+Error message appears when a backlink cannot be verified.
+Examples include Backlink not found, Connection failed, Timeout or HTTP errors.
+The field appears per link in Results and in the PDF tables.

 Privacy & access